andypwyu/eCommerce-behavior/README.md

 ## Results<a name="results"></a>

-The analysis can be found at the post available [here](https://medium.com/@andyyu_68202/will-customers-buy-the-products-in-their-cart-b8ac5e30f3)
+The analysis and insight summary can be found at the Medium post [here](https://medium.com/@andyyu_68202/will-customers-buy-the-products-in-their-cart-b8ac5e30f3).

 ## Licensing, Authors, Acknowledgements<a name="licensing"></a>